European Broadcasting Union

 Since its inception in 1950, the EBU has been mandated by its members to contribute to standardisation work in all technological fields related to media.
 This work ranges from TV and radio production equipment to the new broadcasting standards for transmission.
 This mandate has been naturally extended over the years to the field of mobile technologies, as well as online production and distribution.

-The EBU is an active member of a number of other standards and industry organisations that are developing specifications relevant to media content production and distribution, including major standards developing organisations (SDOs) (e.g. the European Telecommunications Standards Institute (ETSI), 3GPP, the International Telecommunication Union (ITU), the Institute of Electrical and Electronics Engineers (IEEE) but also those with a more focused scope (e.g. Hybrid broadcast broadband TV (HbbTV), DASH Industry Forum (DASH- IF), the World Wide Web Consortium (W3C), RadioDNS1RadioDNS is an organisation that promotes the use of open technology standards to enable hybrid radio.
-Hybrid radio combines broadcast radio and internet technologies to create a harmonised distribution technology.
-It relies upon the Domain Name System (DNS)., Word Digital Audio Broadcasting (WorldDAB), Advanced Encryption Standard (AES), the Advanced Media Workflow Association (AMWA), and the Society of Motion Picture and Television Engineers (SMPTE)).
+The EBU is an active member of a number of other standards and industry organisations that are developing specifications relevant to media content production and distribution, including major standards developing organisations (SDOs) (e.g. the European Telecommunications Standards Institute (ETSI), 3GPP, International Telecommunication Union (ITU), the Institute of Electrical and Electronics Engineers (IEEE), and the Society of Motion Picture and Television Engineers (SMPTE), but also those with a more focused scope (e.g. Hybrid Broadcast Broadband TV (HbbTV), the World Wide Web Consortium (W3C), or the Streaming Video Technology Alliance (SVTA) and many others.
 In all these organisations, the EBU’s main objective is to ensure that specifications are capable of meeting the requirements of EBU members and their audiences.

-In 2019, the EBU launched a 5G Media Action Group (5G-MAG), an independent non-profit cross-industry association that provides a framework for collaboration between media and information and communications technology (ICT) stakeholders on a market-driven implementation of 5G technologies in content creation, production, distribution, and consumption.
+In 2019, the EBU also launched the 5G Media Action Group (5G-MAG), an independent nonprofit cross-industry association that provides a framework for collaboration between media and information and communications technology (ICT) stakeholders on a market-driven implementation of 5G technologies in content creation, production, distribution, and consumption.

 Network neutrality